 15-Month Plan: $6.67/mo

-It’s obvious from the data above that Surfshark offers significantly cheaper prices.
-In fact, we consider it to be one of the best cheap VPNs on the market, under $4 per month.
+Surfshark offers significantly lower prices.
+We consider it to be one of the best cheap VPNs on the market, under $4 per month.

-With both Surfshark and ExpressVPN, you get a 30 day refund window with all subscription plans.
-This is great, especially with many VPNs offering only a 7 day refund window.
-Note that there are more VPNs moving to the 30 day refund window, as we discussed in our NordVPN vs IPVanish comparison.
+With both Surfshark and ExpressVPN, you get a 30-day refund window with all subscription plans.
+This is great, especially with many VPNs offering only a 7-day refund window.
+Note that many VPNs are moving to the 30-day refund window, as we discussed in our NordVPN vs IPVanish comparison.

-The last thing we will examine in our comparison of Surfshark and ExpressVPN is the question of value.
+The last thing in our comparison of Surfshark and ExpressVPN is the question of value.

 Which VPN offers the best value for your money?

-We’ve already noted that Surfshark is significantly cheaper than ExpressVPN.
+We’ve seen that Surfshark is significantly cheaper than ExpressVPN.
 However, even more important than price is the fact that Surfshark offers more value for your money in these areas: